ellis/roboliq/README-Charlotte.md

 In our lab, mario has already been configured.

 For this example, we'll simply dispense water into each well of a 96-well plate, seal it, and shake it.
-Write a script like this:
+Create a new file `~/Desktop/Ellis/roboliq/charlotte01.yaml` and write a script like this:

 ```yaml
 roboliq: v1                                # version of Roboliq being used